 Many of the things we suggest have gone through a strict process of review.
 This looks at results, notable characteristics, and cost.
-When testing, we make sure that we push each product to its limit, as we really want to understand what it is capable of before making a recommendation.
+When testing best RTX 2070 super graphics cards, we make sure that we push each product to its limit, as we really want to understand what it is capable of before making a recommendation.

 This is what makes it possible for us to be so confident in the recommended items.
-We hope that this helps us to provide reliable and genuine reviews that help you make the final decision when selecting your piece.
+We hope that this helps us to provide reliable and genuine reviews that help you make the final decision when selecting best RTX 2070 super graphics cards.

 How are the products selected?